Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 You always want to be able to find the `main()` procedure quickly, to get an overview of what the program is doing.
 For that reason:
 > Put the main() procedure at the bottom of the main file.

+## 8.5 -import_dir
+An imported module is searched in the _jai\modules_ folder.
+Additional modules from other directories can be imported via the `-import_dir "Path/To/Module"` flag.
+Examples:
+- To load a `module.jai` in the same folder as program.jai:
+    `jai program.jai -import_dir "./"`
+- To load a module from a folder /path/to/mod1:
+    `jai program.jai -import_dir "/path/to/mod1"`
+  Or if arg1 == "/path/to/mod1"
+    `jai program.jai -import_dir arg1`
+- You can specify several path arguments to module directories at the same time:
+    `jai program.jai -import_dir arg1, arg2, arg3`